MCB128: AI in Molecular Biology (Spring 2026)

 Learning rule

 The learning rule specifies the objective by which the parameters of the network will be updated in the training process.
-The learning rule depend on the inputs and the model parameteres.
+The learning rule depend on the inputs and the model parameters.
 In supervised learning, it also depends on the labels provided with the training data.

 For instance, in our b0_lecture apples and oranges example, the learning rule is the cross entropy loss.